maldoinc/wireup/docs/pages/configuration.md

 ## @ Annotation-based configuration
 In addition to service objects, the container also holds configuration, called parameters.
-Adding configuration is done by updating the dict exposed via `container.params`.
+Adding configuration is done by using `container.params`.

 !!! warning
     **Parameters represent application configuration**.